Shemanova, Markova dominate in route to 4-0 start for Syracuse

 Overall, SU dominated statistically, charting 19 more assists than the Bobcats, eight more blocks, and a 28 point differential throughout the three sets.

 In the second matchup of the night almost nine hours later, Yale jumped out to a 5-1 lead.
-However, Syracuse regained composure in the first set and went on a 15-5 run to put them out in front of Yale and ended up winning 25-16.
+Syracuse, however, regained composure in the first set, went on a 15-5 run to get out in front of Yale and ended up winning 25-16.

-The second set, Syracuse won by six points, but had little trouble as it jumped out to a 6-0 lead.
+In the second set, Syracuse won by six points but had little trouble as it jumped out to a 6-0 lead.
 SU finished the set with a .324 hitting percentage compared to a meager .048 from Yale.

 Published on September 4, 2021 at 12:18 am